mooons9992/mns-chopshop/README.md

 ```

 ## Admin Commands

 - `/forcechopshop` - Force start a chopshop mission (Admin only)

-## Version History
+## Vehicle Features

-### 1.0.0
-- Initial release
-- Multi-framework support
-- Dynamic vehicle value calculation
-- Mission system with random vehicles
-- Version checker
+- **Dynamic Damage System**: Vehicles spawn with randomized engine and body damage
+- **Random Appearance**: Includes random dirt levels, broken windows or doors
+- **Variable Fuel Levels**: Each vehicle has a different amount of fuel (20-80%)
+- **Vehicle Classes**: Reward multipliers based on vehicle class (supercars pay more than sedans)

 ## Support

-For support or questions about this script or other scripts, join our Discord server: [Join Discord](https://discord.gg/yourlink)
+For support or questions about this script or other scripts, join our [Discord server](https://discord.gg/example)